r-a-h/lattinscider.com/index.md

 ![Selene and Calypso](images/goats_20200311.jpg =600x390)

+They are two very adorable and friendly goats who always want attention.
+Be careful, they stand on the fence and reach their necks out!

 ### Plant Starts Available in April

-Please call the farm or visit to see what's available.

 ![A couple plant sprouts in a pot](images/sprouts_20200322.jpg =640x480)

+We've been busy planting flowers and vegetables since the beginning of March.

-### Firewood Sale!
+### Firewood for Sale

-We have about two cords of dry firewood for sale!
+We have about two cords of dry firewood for sale.
 $350, you haul.
 Please pay cashier first.